demisto/content/Packs/Syslog/Integrations/SyslogSender/README.md

 ## Configure Syslog Sender on Demisto
 ---

+### Usage example for rsyslog
-To allow sending messages to syslog via Demisto, the following lines have to be in the Syslog configuration:
+To allow sending messages to rsyslog via Demisto, the following lines have to be in the rsyslog configuration:

 For TCP:
 ```